younginnovations/internship-challenges/readme.md

 If we find that an applicant has copied from someone (who has also applied to the challenge), both applicants will be disqualified.
 At YoungInnovations, we believe in honesty and hard work, and most of all, in the power of learning.

-The **deadline** to submit your task and application is **15 June 2024, Midnight**
+The **deadline** to submit your task and application is **15 September 2025, Midnight**

-If you nailed the solution, you will hear from us by or before **30 June 2024**.
+If you nailed the solution, you will hear from us by or before **30 September 2025**.
 If you don't hear from us by then, thank you for your time, but you won't be moving to the next stage of  our internship application process.

 Good luck!